Skip to content

 Stihl’s BGA 57 leaf blower is a new, slick-looking handheld blower that carries a brand with a big reputation.
 I expected a lot of power with this because Stihl has never made “weak” leaf blowers.

 I challenge you to check out each landscaping crew that you pass in the car this week and see if they have anything that is orange and white (Go Vols!).
-I guarantee they will either have a Stihl trimmer or Stihl backpack blower
+I guarantee they will either have a Stihl trimmer or backpack blower

 Bottom line review of the Stihl BGA 57 Blower: The Stihl BGA 57 blower is uncharacteristically weak and made for an audience that doesn’t resonate with Stihl.
-You can find a cheaper, better blower on my list of the best battery blowers.

 Here is my breakdown for the Stihl BGA 57 – jump ahead by clicking the below links.